Ethics and professional scepticism: an overview for employers

 Ethics within the workplace

-Having learnt the basic ethical requirements within each ACA exam and the online Ethics Learning Programme, and practised them within the relevant Practising Ethics webinars, your students can then apply these skills and principles in practice.
+Having learnt the basic ethical requirements within each ACA exam and the online Ethics Learning Programme, your students can then apply these skills and principles in practice.
 This can be done within their daily practical work experience and also within the ethical elements included in some of the professional development ladders.

-Before each six-monthly review, your students should complete at least one module from the online Ethics Learning Programme and view the accompanying Practising Ethics webinar.
+Before each six-monthly review, your students should complete at least two modules from the online Ethics Learning Programme.
 During the review, your students should present their findings on at least one scenario.
 This will then be discussed and debated with you.